 Provide numeric display either integral to, or separate from, the LED countdown pedestrian signal.
 If the numeric display is a separate component, the message display unit and the LED countdown numeric display unit must be approved as one system.

-Provide UPRAISED HAND and WALKING PERSON symbols as solid figures.
+Provide UPRAISED HAND and WALKING PERSON symbols as solid, steady figures.
+Countdown digit indications shall remain steady throughout the duration of the countdown interval.

 Countdown Timer Module.
 Discontinue and make the LED countdown pedestrian signal display go dark immediately if the pedestrian change interval is interrupted or shortened as part of a transition into a preemption sequence.
+The LED countdown pedestrian signal shall be replaced with a solid, steady UPRAISED HAND indication.

 Equip the LED countdown pedestrian signal with a screen, visor, or other device to eliminate all phantom conditions.